TrustSid/CreditCard-Eligibity-WebApp/README.md

 ## Accessing Docker Images

 The Docker images for this application have been pushed to Docker Hub and can be accessed by project members and contributors.
 To pull the images, run the following commands:
--docker pull krishsidusa/credit_card_frontend
+- docker pull krishsidusa/credit_card_frontend
--docker pull krishsidusa/credit_card_backend
+- docker pull krishsidusa/credit_card_backend